andorsk/d2-mode/README.md

 ### Key bindings

-To customize the key bindings but this into your `init.el` ...
+To customize the key bindings put this into your `init.el` ...

 ```elisp
 (defvar d2-mode-map